Hiring and retaining the right people has never been easy.

 The biggest reason we started this list with the suggestion to talk to your employees is so you can have a baseline.

 That way, you can know whether your workplace experience initiatives are moving in the right direction.
 However, you should also go further and set specific workplace experience goals, KPIs, and metrics.

-It’s easy to calculate since employees only have to answer one question — “On a scale of 0–10, how likely are you to recommend our company as a place to work?.
-It’s also a decent gauge of workplace experience — if the eNPS is increasing, you’re likely doing something right with regards to the employee experience.
+It’s easy to calculate since employees only have to answer one question — “On a scale of 0–10, how likely are you to recommend our company as a place to work?
+It’s also a decent gauge of workplace experience — if the eNPS is increasing, you’re likely doing something right regarding the employee experience.

 Another crucial factor to measure is workplace utilization.
-For that, OfficeRnD Hybrid’s Advanced Workspace Analytics allows you to monitor space usage and understand how teams are utilizing your office.
+For that, OfficeRnD Hybrid’s Advanced Workspace Analytics allows you to track space usage and understand how teams are using your office.

-As you can see, there’s lots to think about when it comes to workplace experience.
+As you can see, there’s a lot to think about when it comes to workplace experience.
 And while there’s no one-size-fits-all approach, workplace technology should be at the core of creating and consistently delivering an exceptional experience.

 On that note, if you’re looking for a workplace experience platform to help you bring people together in collaborative, flexible spaces, check out OfficeRnD Hybrid.